Menu

 There are many things you can do to control your bicycle, even in an emergency.
 First, ensure your bicycle is the right size and properly adjusted to fit you.
 A properly fitted bicycle is easier to control, more comfortable, and causes less fatigue.
 A bicycle shop can help you choose the correct size bicycle.
 Ensure your bicycle is in good working order by inspecting it regularly.

-Convictions are punishable by a fine of up to $250.
+Convictions are punishable by a fine.
 If you are under 21, but over 13 years of age, your driving privilege will be suspended or delayed for one year once you are eligible to drive.

 Protect Yourself